awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchlogs.md

 You can use a Lambda function to monitor and analyze logs from an Amazon CloudWatch Logs log stream\.
 Create [subscriptions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html) for one or more log streams to invoke a function when logs are created or match an optional pattern\.
 Use the function to send a notification or persist the log to a database or storage\.

 CloudWatch Logs invokes your function asynchronously with an event that contains log data\.
-The value of the data field is a Base64\-encoded \.zip file archive\.
+The value of the data field is a Base64\-encoded \.gzip file archive\.

 **Example CloudWatch Logs message event**